scarletbright/avalanche-docs/docs/v1.0/en/tutorials/non-fungible-token-pt-1.md

 ## NFT Families and Groups

 NFTs on Avalanche are extremely expressive and powerful.
-They start with an NFT family.
-This family has a name and a symbol.
+They start with an NFT family which includes a name and a symbol.
 Each family has a dynamic number of groups, the total count which you decide when you create the NFT family.
 You can issue individual NFTs to each of the groups.
 In this tutorial we&rsquo;ll see how that is done at a high level with AvalancheGo&rsquo;s RPC.
-In Part-2 we&rsquo;ll build up a custom NFT family using [AvalancheJS](../ ) and explore NFT groups in more detail.
+In Part 2 we&rsquo;ll create a custom NFT family using [AvalancheJS](../tools/avalanchejs/index.md) and explore NFT groups in more detail.

 This tutorial illustrates how to create a non-fungible asset using AvalancheGo&rsquo;s RPC.
 No units of the NFT exist when the asset is initialized, but more units may be minted.
-On asset creation we specify which sets of addresses may mint more NFTs of this family and group.
+On asset creation we specify which sets of addresses may mint more NFTs of this family's different groups.

 You may be wondering why we specify *sets* of addresses that can mint more units of the asset rather than a single address.
 The first reason is security.
 If only one address can mint more of the asset, and the private key for that address is lost, no more units can ever be minted.
 Similarly, if only one address can mint more of the asset, nothing stops the holder of that address from unilaterally minting as much as they want.